UBC-DSCI/introduction-to-datascience-python/source/regression1.md

 * Recognize situations where a simple regression analysis would be appropriate for making predictions.
 * Explain the K-nearest neighbor (KNN) regression algorithm and describe how it differs from KNN classification.
 * Interpret the output of a KNN regression.
-* In a dataset with two or more variables, perform K-nearest neighbor regression in Python using a `scikit-learn` workflow.
+* In a data set with two or more variables, perform K-nearest neighbor regression in Python using a `scikit-learn` workflow.
 * Execute cross-validation in Python to choose the number of neighbors.
 * Evaluate KNN regression prediction accuracy in Python using a test data set and the root mean squared prediction error (RMSPE).
 * In the context of KNN regression, compare and contrast goodness of fit and prediction properties (namely RMSE vs RMSPE).